What is Transition?

 Life is full of transitions.
 Moving, changing jobs, and preparing for a next step are examples we experience all the time.

 In the disability world, “transition” or “transition to adulthood” refers to the time during which a young adult “transitions” out of school and into the community, whether that means a college program, job, residential program, or independent life (often with supports).
 In other words, this is the process of moving from the world of school to the world of adult activities.

-Preparing for transition involves incorporating transition planning in your child’s IEP beginning by age 14 in Massachusetts or age 16 in Louisiana.
+Preparing for transition involves incorporating transition planning in your child’s IEP beginning by age 16 in Louisiana.
 The process lasts until the student leaves the public school system or turns 22, whichever happens first.

 Here are four tips to get you started: